kyledross/SenseHatWeatherAlerter/readme.md

+# SenseHat Weather Alerter

+### Important

+This code is intended for educational and demonstration purposes only.
+It must not be used in life- or property-threatening situations.
+Always use a reliable source for weather information, such as a weather radio, local radio, or local television.

+_**Use this code at your own risk.**_

+### Purpose

+This is a Python program intended to run on a Raspberry Pi to display weather alerts from the WeatherBox API (see [https://github.com/kyledross/WeatherBox](https://github.com/kyledross/WeatherBox)).

+### Requirements

+Raspberry Pi
+Raspberry Pi SenseHat or Adafruit 2.13" eInk Bonnet

+The program will periodically retrieve any active weather alerts from the API and display them on the attached display.

+In addition to weather alerts, if a Raspberry Pi SenseHat is attached, the air pressure is also tracked, and an alert about a nearby storm will be displayed, as appropriate.

 ## Config file

 The config file is a simple text file named config.txt.
 It consists of three lines.
 They are, in order: